If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

-Students might have to obtain a First Aid Certificate, National Police Certificate, immunisations, and apply for Working with Children Check before pursuing professional placements offered through courses.
+Students might have to obtain a First Aid Certificate, National Police Certificate, and immunisations and apply for the Working with Children Check before pursuing professional placements offered through courses.
 You can check with the institutions you are interested in to get further details.

 There are two types of social worker course degrees in Australia.
 Let us check them out!

-Due to a wide range of specialisations offered, social workers can work in diverse fields, including psychiatric services, child or family welfare services, criminal law and justice sector, age care sectors, healthcare sectors, and more.
+Due to the wide range of specialisations offered, social workers can work in diverse fields, including psychiatric services, child or family welfare services, criminal law and justice sector, aged care sectors, healthcare sectors, and more.

-If you have completed your social work degree outside Australia - in that case, you need to apply for the skill assessment of your international qualifications through AASW to determine whether you are allowed to work as a social worker in Australia.
+Suppose you have completed a social work degree outside Australia.
+In that case, you need to apply for the skill assessment of your international qualifications through AASW to determine whether you are allowed to work as a social worker in Australia.

 Note: Applicants can apply for both employment and migration purposes at the same time.
-This will save candidates from having to apply for a different assessment at another time.
+It will save candidates from having to apply for a different assessment at another time.

 If you want to become a social worker in Australia, you must follow the steps below: